TrumanGIT/True-North/README.md

 GOG version has not been tested and may not work.

 Widscreen, Controller and gamepad should work fine.
-(wide screens can also redownload "DBVO" and "Lore-Friendly Load Screen Compendium (16-9) (2K)" mods and select the ultra wide options if

-initial installation REQUIRES 175 Gigs. after which you can delete everything in the Downloads folder to bring the file size down to 115
+initial installation REQUIRES 175 GB. after which you can delete everything in the True North Downloads folder to bring the file size down to 115 GB

 Recommended tweaks: